LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 source file :file:`grade_files.cs` for you to *complete* for this homework.
 *Do use this stub*, since it contains the namespace and class name expected by the accompanying run scripts.
-The folder also contains sample data files in the formats discussed below.
+The folder also contains sample data files including the examples discussed below.

 In this assignment, we're going to begin taking steps to help you achieve greater *independence* when it comes to programming.
 This